Kardelio/LangDrop/README.md

 I am not yet finished writing all the test cases and will continue to write more tests as I continue, however for now I want to go back to the UI and make the appearance nicer to look at and then write some Instrumentation tests to go along witht the UI.
 I also need to do the Game over screen.

+#### Commit 5
+Simply added into the motion scene the 'Game Over' screen that transitions in when the player loses and allows them to right right back to the start to play the game all over again.
+Im going to make the UI look nice now then instrumentation tests.